trungkhang111005/scara-drawing/README.md

 Once executed, the SCARA robot will follow the commands from `task.in` and replicate the desired drawing in the simulator.
 Below is the drawing of *Psycho Jenny* made by the robot:

 ![Psycho Jenny Drawing](Psycho_Jenny/psycho_jenny_drawing.png)

+## Acknowledgements

+The SCARA robot simulation (`ScaraRobotSim.exe`) used in this project was provided by my C programming instructor, [Dave Stropky](https://www.linkedin.com/in/dave-stropky-7381a24a/), as part of the coursework.
+I did not create the simulation software but used it for learning purposes in conjunction with this project.

 ## License
 This project is licensed under the MIT License.